 Depending on what time of year you're in town—whether you're making the trek for the Burn or you’re taking this road trip as a fun, off-the-cuff adventure, you can never be too prepared for the weather.
 Upon leaving Gerlach (and even in some central parts of Gerlach), the weather is often unpredictable.
 Black Rock City weather can go from dust storms to rain and sunshine to freezing temperatures in an instant.
 Make sure you pack appropriately!

 Stop at Bruno's Country Club for the famous ravioli.
 The restaurant also has homemade pies and an ice cream machine, which makes for a perfect treat on hot days.
-Bruno's has a bar and mini-casino.
+Bruno's has a bar (known for one seriously mean picon punch) and mini-casino.
 This is also where you'll find the locals.
 The staff is very friendly and a great resource on things to see and do in the area.

-The Friends of Black Rock/High Rock office is the place to learn about the area and pick up last-minute supplies.
+The Friends of Black Rock/High Rock office is the best place to learn about the area and pick up last-minute supplies.
+(Better yet: show up prepared.)
 The staff can provide tips to exploring the Black Rock High Rock Emigrant Trails National Conservation Area, plus it's a great place to stop and check out a detailed map of Guru Road.

 Planet X started with just the remnants of an old homestead on the Emigrant Trail.
-Today, it is a working pottery studio and has four show galleries, along with an outdoor bar and picnic area.
+Today, it is a working pottery and art studio with four show galleries, along with an outdoor bar and picnic area, located just eight miles west of Gerlach along NV-447 towards Smoke Creek.
 It's 28 miles from Gerlach, but trust us—it’s worth the drive.

 This husband and wife team have offered exquisite ceramics and paintings in sprawling ranch home galleries since 1974, of which many are inspired by their splendiferous surroundings.